Mikeeetrue/CryptoMike-for-PT/README.md

 BTC: 1AhoD7zEsrRmcCv3aEi4SZLtMVWBswzCTE

-Use this strategy on your own risk.
+Use this strategy at your own risk.
 No guarantees at all :)